 Obs.: Portuguese authorities may require legalised documents (apostilled according to the rules of The Hague Convention) and, if these were issued in a foreign language, a certified translation (done by a translator accredited by a Portuguese Consulate, or certified by a Portuguese lawyer or issued by the country’s Consulate in Portugal) may be also requested.
 For further information, please visit:

-- Consular services – document legalisation (available only in Portuguese)
+- Consular services – document legalisation (only available in Portuguese)

-Some companies can also be engaged to provide support on visas and residence permits, among other services to expats and immigrants:
+Obs.
+Companies (like the two mentioned below) can also be hired to provide support on visas and residence permits, among other services to expats and immigrants: